ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 * Delete a Veeam stand-alone license

    When you delete a Veeam stand-alone license, the license charge in IMS is canceled.
-There is no effect on the Veeam installation.
+Deleting the license has no effect on the Veeam installation.

    When you want to increase your usage, delete your old stand-alone instance after you order a new instance to avoid unnecessary charges.